 Black spots can be a pain, especially if you just bought a wide color gamut TV and are looking to have enjoyable weekends.
 Regardless of where the black spot is located on your TV screen, it will stand out like a sore thumb.
 It’ll be the first thing you spot when your TV screen lights up.
 Black spots on your TV screen are caused by debris, dead pixels, or stuck pixels.
 This can be especially annoying if you invested in the best anti-glare TV and depend on good visuals for a good TV experience.

 Fixing black spots on your TV screen is quite simple.

 If a black spot is still visible, contact your manufacturer or repair shop for repair service.
 Depending on the time and nature of the black spot, The TV manufacturer might cover the repair under warranty.
-You can also try the clouding LED TV fix, which solves the black spot problem that is common among new TVs but often disappears as time goes by.
+You can also try the clouding LED TV fix, which solves the black spot problem common among new TVs but often disappears as time passes.

 Will black spots be visible on my screen when turned on?

 Regardless of where the black spot is located on your TV screen, it will stand out like a sore thumb.
 It’ll be the first thing you spot when your TV screen lights up.

 What causes black spots?

 Black spots on your TV screen are caused by debris, dead pixels, or stuck pixels.